shrestaz/TechNews-LSD/Exam Report.md

 We have chosen the approach to work with Docker containers instead vagrant because with containers ,we have almost all services running in one droplet over a bridged network.
 That way we save money from running all different services on different droplets and all containers can communicate with each other by default without further setup.
 The only service that is running on another droplet is the ELK stack which is hosted on http://159.89.2.54:5601

-In order for the ELK stack to be functional and running the following, `docker-compose.yml` file was created:
+In order for the ELK stack to be functional and running, the following `docker-compose.yml` file was created:

 ![Docker-compose ELK](https://lh3.googleusercontent.com/lTfmTesmfcr9l-VS32nwu-HRjPKmqQ-JopDwWjOJDBe1vkaGJYujuNPBNwQLwCxkrgTqUSLSfrWsAg=s0 "docker-compose elk")